wippyai/local/readme.md

 On every application start, we check for recent modular updates and install them for you.
 We don't update your application state or custom builds - those remain yours.

-### Can I run Wippy on Linux or Raspberry Pi?

-Yes, you will be able to use Wippy on Linux, though it will be packaged differently than the current version.
-You can also run Wippy on a Raspberry Pi.
-The memory consumption for headless applications is within a few hundred megabytes.

 ## Issues and Support

 For bug reports and feature requests, visit the [issues page](https://github.com/wippyai/portable/issues).